vhl/css-style-guide/README.md

 <a name="object-oriented-css-oocss"></a>
 ## Object-Oriented CSS (OOCSS)

-OOCSS advocates practices which are beneficial to flexibility, code reuse, maintenance and performance.
+OOCSS advocates practices which are beneficial to flexibility, code reuse, maintenance, and performance.